simplefoc/Arduino-FOC-drivers/README.md

 ## New Release

-v1.0.3 - Released March 2023, for Simple FOC 2.3.0
+v1.0.4 - Released May 2023, for Simple FOC 2.3.0

-What's changed since 1.0.2?
-- New Sensor: MT6835
-- Fixed bugs

-What's changed since 1.0.1?
+What's changed since 1.0.3?
-- Calibrated sensor by @MarethyuPrefect
-- New Sensors: MT6701, MA330, MT6816
+- New Input: STM32SpeedDirCommander
-- Fixed bugs
+- Fixed MT6835 driver bugs

 ## What is included